Hey, I’m Ashlen. I’m an OpenBSD fanatic and a musician among other things (see About me).

 Many sites these days are overengineered and/or hostile to those that value privacy.
 Developing and hosting a minimal, privacy-respecting website allows me to be the change I want to see in the world.

 This site and others like it are a missing link–a way to foster thought, expression, and community.
 A place where connection can exist and flourish without some company designing to line their pockets with it.
 A gentle yet steadfast act of defiance against what the web has become.

 My site is also available as an onion service for those that want/need more privacy.
 To access the onion service, use Tor.

 GPG encryption using my public GPG Key is preferred when corresponding via email.
 Remember to attach your public key so I can send an encrypted message back.

-Any word with a trailing number enclosed in parentheses, e.g.
+Any word with a trailing number enclosed in parentheses, such as

 help(1), is a link to a